joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/29/us/politics/liz-cheney-speech-trump.html?searchResultPosition=5

 **Woman Is Fatally Shot While Pushing Baby in Stroller on Upper East Side**\
 `The shooting occurred near the intersection of Lexington Avenue and 95th Street, the police said.
-The 3-month-old girl was unhurt.`\
+The 3-month-old child was unhurt.`\
 https://nytimes.com/2022/06/29/nyregion/upper-east-side-woman-shot-nyc.html?searchResultPosition=6

 **Top Gear**\